LawrenceWoodman/configurator_tcl/README.md

   <dt>-aliases</dt>
     <dd>A dictionary of slave interpreter commands mapped to master interpreter commands.
 The keys are the slave interpreter command names and the values are the master interpreter command names.</dd>
   <dt>-expose</dt>
-    <dd>A list of hidden commands to expose that takes the form: <code>hiddenCommandName exposeCommandName ?hiddenCommandName exposeCommandName ...?</code>.
+    <dd>A list of hidden commands to expose that takes the form: <code>exposeCommandName hiddenCommandName ?exposeCommandName hiddenCommandName ...?</code>.
 When this option is chosen, instead of deleting the entire <code>::</code> namespace, the interpreter only hides the commands returned by <code>info commands</code>, so you will now be able to access for example <code>::string::length</code> as standard.</dd>
   <dt>-keys</dt>
     <dd>A dictionary of keys where each key is the key and the value is a list of the form: <code>{numValues argsUsage}</code>.</dd>
 </dl>